acgetchell/mundus-atrox/src/journals/tenth.md

 a. *Wulrif* uses a counter spell and is disintegrates them.
 b.
 He dashes to the wizard.
 2. The rest of us make DEX saving throws and those who make it, take 14 damage.
 We all used various methods to make the throws.
-3. *Steve* hits a drow?
+3. *Steve* hits a Drow?
-4. A drow sends a flame and *CoralKing* makes a saving throw and fails.
+4. A Drow sends a flame and *CoralKing* makes a saving throw and fails.
 He takes 9 damage.
 5. *Tasbros* casts chromatic orb on the wizard for 31 damage, killing him.
-6. *Wulrif* eldritch blasts the drow onto the star space, doing 19 damage.
+6. *Wulrif* eldritch blasts the Drow onto the star space, doing 19 damage.
 7. *Tysnera* uses magic missile and they get absorbed into a special spot.
-8. *Viker* casts moonbeam and the drow uses a counterspell to block it.
+8. *Viker* casts moonbeam and the Drow uses a counterspell to block it.
-9. Orky casts Hold Person and the drow succeeds on it’s wisdom saving throw.
+9. Orky casts Hold Person and the Drow succeeds on it’s wisdom saving throw.
 10. *Benjamin* tries to shoot and misses.
 11. *Calmul* shoots at it and misses.
 12. *Geral* moves in 30 ft and tells *Benjamin* to shoot.
-He shoots the drow for 21 damage.
+He shoots the Drow for 21 damage.
 Geral uses his action surge and hits it for 3 damage.

 #### Round 2

 1. *CoralKing* hits twice for 13 damage.
-2. The drow tries to go invisible and *Wulrif* counters his spell, so he remains visible.
+2. The Drow tries to go invisible and *Wulrif* counters his spell, so he remains visible.
 3. *Steve* hits him and does 20 damage and knocks him down.
 4. We pause the gameplay here.